-The PCC and Constabulary are also part of a joint working arrangement with Hampshire County Council and Hampshire and Isle of Wight Fire and Rescue Service for the provision of professional support services including finance, human resources, facilities management and procurement across the three organisations.
-Internal audit and pensions services are also provided through this arrangement.
+The PCC and Constabulary are also part of a Shared Services arrangement with Hampshire County Council for the provision of professional support services including finance, internal audit and pension services.

 Further information on collaboration is set out later in the Annual Report in 'Review of the Year'.